Test takers at IDP found the computer-delivered IELTS easier than paper-based IELTS. See what others say about IELTS.

 Also, if anyone doubts, I definitely suggest taking the computer based IELTS with headphones.”

-When you take computer-delivered IELTS, your test result will be available in 2-7 days.
+When you take computer-delivered IELTS, your test result will be available within 2-5 days.
 The Writing and Speaking components will continue to be marked by IELTS examiners to ensure the highest level of accuracy and fairness.

 Computer-delivered IELTS is now testing up to 7 days a week, and up to 3 times a day: morning, afternoon and evening, offering your more flexibility with test dates and times.